jkaur2026/milestone-1/README.md

 # milestone-1

-##Model
+The Process:
+All deployments use the same trained model artifact (model.pkl) Create a Python virtual environment
+- Train the machine learning model to generate model.pkl
+- Run a FastAPI service locally using Uvicorn
+- Build and run a Docker container locally
+- Deploy the container to Google Cloud Run
+- Deploy a serverless function using Google Cloud Functions

+Model
-- Model Type: scikit-learn classification model
+- Type: scikit-learn classification model
 - Artifact: `model.pkl`
 - Input: Numerical feature vector (4 values)
 Output:
 {"prediction": 2,
   "probabilities": [...]}

-##Project Files used
+Project Files used and its structure milestone-1/ main.py train_model.py
-milestone-1/
-main.py
-train_model.py